 Innovations in smart home technology such as internet-connected appliances, voice assistants, and wearables have made it the best time in history to grow old at home as homes become much more efficient and ultimately safer for the elderly.

-Whether you are looking to build an infrastructure of smart house technology for an aging parent, grandparent, neighbor, friend, or yourself, the following devices can all contribute to a safer home for seniors.
+Whether you are a home services professional or homeowner looking to build an infrastructure of smart house technology for an aging parent, grandparent, neighbor, friend, or yourself, the following devices can all contribute to a safer home for seniors.

 Benefits of a Smart House For Seniors